Skip to content

 Tuning Floppers

-Most experienced divers share the opinion that it is important to tune your flopper shafts.
-It is true that a properly tuned flopper shaft helps land fish.
-If you are unfamiliar with what the term ‘tuning a flopper shaft’ means, we mean tightening the flopped on the spear.
-This is done to the point that once the flopper if forced open it remains open until forced down manually.
+Most experienced divers share the opinion that it is important to tune your flopper shafts because a properly tuned flopper shaft helps land fish.
+If you are unfamiliar with what the term ‘tuning a flopper shaft’ means, we mean tightening the flopper on the spear.
+This is done to the point that once the flopper is flipped open, it remains open until pushed down manually.
 Tuning a flopper is somewhat delicate and precise.
-If you over tighten the flopper it will not deploy on the other side of the fish.
-If the flopper is too loose the fish can struggle and the flopper can close and pull out of the fish.
-The best way to do this is to use a small ball peen hammer.
-Put the shaft and flopper on a hard surface and to make small adjustments until it is just right.
+If you over tighten the flopper, it will not deploy on the other side of the fish.
+If the flopper is too loose, the fish can struggle and the flopper will close and pull out of the fish.
+The best way to do this is to use a small ball hammer.
+Put the shaft and flopper on a hard surface and make small adjustments until it is just right.

 Previous article Flasher Floats - Important Gear for Bluewater Spearfishing